-HRC (Hot Rolled Steel), CRC (Cold Rolled Steel), and GI (Galvanized Steel) are the most commonly used flat steel products in global trade.
-Each type has different properties, surface finishes, costs, and applications.
+HRC (Hot Rolled Steel), CRC (Cold Rolled Steel), and GI (Galvanized Steel) are among the most widely used flat steel products in global trade.
+Each type differs significantly in manufacturing process, surface finish, corrosion resistance, and cost structure.

 What is Hot Rolled Steel (HRC)?